Tax Planning Guide

 Financial Documentation

-• Payroll records for employees involved in R&D
+• Payroll records for R&D employees

-• Time tracking records showing hours spent on qualified activities
+• Time tracking for qualified activities

-• Supply purchase records related to R&D projects
+• Supply purchase records for R&D projects

-• Contracts with outside researchers or consultants
+• Contracts with outside researchers

 • Project accounting records